George-Seletski/my-digital-cv/README.md

 **Skills:**
 <ul>
-<li>My primary experience is Python backend development with scalable, high-load microservice architecture.
-I love to create system design and implement it as well.
+<li>My primary experience is Python Data Analysis.
+I love to make a detailed analysis and represent in easy-understanding manner.
 </li>
 <li>Can write code in C++,HTML,CSS,R small experience with C#,JavaScript. </li>
 <li>Good with data structures and algorithms.
 Solid understanding of OOP principles.</li>